MathEXLab/PySPOD/README.md

 ## Description
 **PySPOD** is a Python package that implements the so-called **Spectral Proper Orthgonal Decomposition** whose name was first conied by (picard-&-delville-2000), and goes back to the original work by [(Lumley 1970)](#lumley-1970).
-The implementation proposed here follows the original contributions by [(Towne et al. 2018)](#towne-et-al.-2018), [(Schmidt & Towne 2019)](#schmidt-&-towne-2019).
+The implementation proposed here follows the original contributions by [(Towne et al. 2018)](#towne-et-al-2018), [(Schmidt and Towne 2019)](#schmidt-and-towne-2019).

 **Spectral Proper Orthgonal Decomposition (SPOD)** has been extensively used in the past few years to identify spatio-temporal coherent pattern in a variety of datasets, mainly in the fluidmechanics and climate communities.
-In fluidmechanics it was applied to jets (Schmidt et al. 2017), wakes [(Araya et al. 2017)](#araya-et-al.-2017), and boundary layers [(Tutkun & George 2017)](#tutkun-&-george-2017), among others, while in weather and climate it was applied to ECMWF reanalysis datasets under the name Spectral Empirical Orthogonal Function, or SEOF, [(Schmidt et al. 2019)](#schmidt-et-al.-2019).
+In fluidmechanics it was applied to jets [(Schmidt et al. 2017)](#schmidt-et-al-2017), wakes [(Araya et al. 2017)](#araya-et-al-2017), and boundary layers [(Tutkun and George 2017)](#tutkun-and-george-2017), among others, while in weather and climate it was applied to ECMWF reanalysis datasets under the name Spectral Empirical Orthogonal Function, or SEOF, [(Schmidt et al. 2019)](#schmidt-et-al-2019).

 The SPOD approach targets statistically stationary problems and involves the decomposition of the cross-spectral density tensor.
-This means that the SPOD leads to a set of spatial modes that oscillate in time at a single frequency and that optimally capture the variance of an ensemble of stochastic data [(Towne et al. 2018)](#towne-et-al.-2018).
+This means that the SPOD leads to a set of spatial modes that oscillate in time at a single frequency and that optimally capture the variance of an ensemble of stochastic data [(Towne et al. 2018)](#towne-et-al-2018).
 Therefore, given a dataset that is statistically stationary, one is able to capture the optimal spatio-temporal coherent structures that explain the variance in the dataset.

 This can help identifying relations to multiple variables or understanding the reduced order behavior of a given phenomenon of interest and represent a powerful tool for the data-driven analysis of nonlinear dynamical systems.
-The SPOD approach shares some relationships with the dynamic mode decomposition (DMD), and the resolvent analysis,  [(Towne et al. 2018)](#Towne-et-al.-2018), that are also widely used approaches for the data-driven analysis of nonlinear systems.
-SPOD can be used for both experimental and simulation data, and a general description of its key parameters can be found in [(Schmidt & Colonius 2020)](#schmidt-&-colonius-2020).
+The SPOD approach shares some relationships with the dynamic mode decomposition (DMD), and the resolvent analysis,  [(Towne et al. 2018)](#Towne-et-al-2018), that are also widely used approaches for the data-driven analysis of nonlinear systems.
+SPOD can be used for both experimental and simulation data, and a general description of its key parameters can be found in [(Schmidt and Colonius 2020)](#schmidt-and-colonius-2020).

 In this package we implement three version of SPOD
 - SPOD_low_storage: that is intended for large RAM machines or small datasets
 - SPOD_low_ram: that is intended for small RAM machines or large datasets, and
-- SPOD_streaming: that is the algorithm presented in [(Schmidt & Towne 2019)](schmidt-&-towne-2019), and it is intended for large datasets.
+- SPOD_streaming: that is the algorithm presented in [(Schmidt and Towne 2019)](schmidt-and-towne-2019), and it is intended for large datasets.

 To see how to use the **PySPOD** package and its user-friendly interface, you can look at the [**Tutorials**](tutorials/README.md).